|University Location||Perth, Western Australia|

 A minimum of 89% overall average in top 5 – 6 Grade 12 subjects is required.
 Averages and calculations depend upon province.
 Entry to this program doesn’t require specific prerequisites; however, if you haven’t completed math or chemistry at Year 12, you will need to include these units in your first year of study at UWA.

-Interviews will be held in July or August for students who meet both the minimum educational score and ISAT.
+Interviews will be held in mid-August for students who meet both the minimum educational score and ISAT.
 After the interview, final course offers are ranked according to GPA equivalent, interview score, and ISAT overall score, weighted 2:2:1 (40%/40%/20%).
 Medicine applicants should allow at least one hour, including registration, preparation, and the panel interview.

 Progression into Doctor of Medicine